 How Does It Work?

-This is the most effective therapy currently available, it can be used to treat your patient's acne if it is severe and will reduce the risk of scarring.
+This is the most effective therapy currently available.
+It can be used to treat your acne, if it is severe, and will reduce the risk of scarring.
 However, only doctors who have experience in its use should prescribe this medication.
 This is because regular monitoring, including periodic blood testing, is necessary.
 Women and girls who are using this medication must follow the manufacturer’s Pregnancy Prevention Program.

 The following drug interactions have been reported: